The Power of Protein to Optimize Brain Health

 The resulting number gives you the number of grams of protein you need each day for proper overall body health maintenance and brain optimization.

-As a nutrition educator, Martha Lindsay makes it clear that in some cases, a person may need more protein.
+Lindsay makes it clear that in some cases, a person may need more protein.
 These situations include illness, recovering from injury, pregnancy, and body building.

 Recommended Sources of Protein